alandtse/skyrim_vr_address_library/README.md

 ##### analyze

 Analyze code to determine if uses of rel::id have been defined in `database.csv`.
-This allows the mod to be compiled with the rel::id's without further changes.
+This allows the mod to be compiled with rel::id's without further changes.
+Rel::ids using offsets may require further code changes if the VR function has changed.

 Output will be a tab separated with warnings and potential SSE or VR addresses to check:
 ```shell